UKCloud/documentation/articles/other/other-ref-products-overview.md

 Neustar UltraDNS is an enterprise grade, cloud-based authoritative DNS service that securely delivers fast and accurate query responses to websites and other vital online assets.
 Whether you're looking for a primary or secondary DNS solution, Neustar UltraDNS offers customizable packages to fit any organisation's DNS needs.
 The UltraDNS Firewall option is a cost-effective enterprise grade, cloud-based recursive DNS service that delivers fast and reliable access to vital online applications with built-in security and threat intelligence.

-### Portworx Enterprise from UKCloud

-This service provides a secure and stable cloud native storage and data management platform for Kubernetes that you can trust to manage data in containers.
-Kubernetes is the fastest growing open-source project in history, but Kubernetes was not designed with stateful applications like databases in mind.
-For enterprise applications, these systems have non-negotiable business requirements like high availability, data security, disaster recovery, strict performance SLAs and hybrid/multi-cloud operations.
-Portworx Enterprise addresses all these requirements enabling the adoption of Kubernetes for mission critical enterprise and traditional/legacy applications.

 ### Secure Remote Access (SRA)

 This service enables you to securely connect to the UKCloud Elevated OFFICIAL security domain using internet virtual private network (VPN) technologies and the walled garden architectural pattern (using bastion hosts), where direct connection to the network is not available.